-In February 2011, the Corporation filed a technical report dated January 31, 2011 entitled "A Technical Review of the Pimenton Properties in Central Chile for South American Gold and Copper Company Limited" (the "Pimenton Technical Report") in respect of its Pimenton Mine, the Pimenton Porphyry Project and the Tordillo property.
-The

-Pimenton Technical Report was prepared by James A. McGregor of Watts, Griffis and McOuat Limited and Marco A. Alfaros Sironvalle, an independent mining consultant, each an independent qualified person under NI 43-101.
+The Corporation has filed a technical report dated December 17, 2013 entitled "A Technical Review of the Pimenton Properties in Central Chile for South American Gold and Copper Company Limited" (the "Pimenton Technical Report") in respect of its Pimenton Mine, the Pimenton Porphyry Project and the Tordillo property.
+The Pimenton Technical Report was prepared by James A. McGregor, Ph.D., P.Eng. and Bruce Brady, P.Eng. of Watts, Griffis and McOuat Limited, each an independent qualified person under NI 43-101.